DFE-Digital/dfe-wizard/README.md

 ### `be_next_step`

-Asserts that a given step symbol is the wizard’s `next_step`, using subject-first syntax.[1]
+Asserts that a given step symbol is the wizard’s `next_step`, using subject-first syntax.

 ```ruby
 expect(:nationality).to be_next_step.in(wizard)